U.S. Supreme Court justices debate whether to dismiss major gun case

 Roberts asked whether the city residents who challenged the law would face negative consequences for violations of the prior regulation.
 Dearing said they would not.
 If Roberts’ concerns are resolved by that answer, it could be a sign he would join the liberals in finding the case moot.

-The Supreme Court had not taken up a major firearms case since 2010, when it extended to state and local regulations a 2008 ruling that recognized for the first time that the Second Amendment protects a person’s right to keep a gun at home for self-defense.
+The Supreme Court had not taken up a major firearms case since 2010, when it extended to state and local regulations a 2008 ruling that recognised for the first time that the Second Amendment protects a person’s right to keep a gun at home for self-defence.

 Conservative Justices Brett Kavanaugh and Clarence Thomas asked no questions.
 Thomas is known as a strong gun rights supporter.
 Kavanaugh, as a member of a lower court, dissented in a 2011 ruling that upheld an assault-style weapon ban and other gun restrictions in the District of Columbia.